Muddasir-Haider-Khan/LangChain_RAG_Project/README.md

 ## License

 This project is licensed under the MIT License.
-See the LICENSE file for details.
+Please refer to the LICENSE file for more details.